 A radio video stream is a radio station stream that combines the station's on-air audio with a video program (such as the view from an in-studio camera).

-A radio video stream is also eligible to be measured and reported in our PPM and Diary services so long as the streaming audio is a 100% simulcast of the station's signal (including all programming and commercials), the stream's video program is related to the broadcast or radio station, and the video program does not include any visual advertising.
+A radio video stream that streams during all of the station's broadcast hours is eligible to be measured as a standalone radio station in our PPM and Diary services so long as the streaming audio is a 100% simulcast of the station's signal (including all programming and commercials), the stream's video program is related to the broadcast or radio station, and the video program does not include any visual advertising.